Comcast Corporation(CMCSA) - Stock detail

 Comcast Corporation was incorporated under the laws of the Commonwealth of Pennsylvania in December 2001.
 It is a global media and technology company that connects with customers, audiences and guests worldwide through the connections and platforms it provides and the content and experiences it creates.
 The company primarily provides broadband, wireless, video and voice services under the Xfinity, Comcast Business, Sky and NOW brands; produces, distributes and airs leading entertainment, sports and news through brands such as NBC, Telemundo, Universal, Peacock and Sky; and owns and operates Universal Studios theme parks.

-• The UK theme park investment is a long-term strategic opportunity.
+• $8 billion UK theme park is a desperate, capital-intensive misallocation.

 Price Targets